How Much Can You Borrow For £1,000 Per Month

 How much mortgage can you get for approximately £1,000 per month?

 Below are some hypothetical examples, based on a 10% deposit and a 25-year term, using different interest rates, with slightly varying monthly repayments, including £1,000 to £1,200 per month.
-Remember, there are other factors which will affect how much you can borrow.
+Remember, other factors will affect how much you can borrow.
 These figures should be seen as a guide

 £900 a month